inkarkat/vim-DropQuery/README.md

     let g:DropQuery_MoveAwayPredicates = ["&filetype == 'scratch'"]

+By default, the plugin moves away from |terminal-window|s, assuming you don't want to replace a running session with an opened file.

 If you want to process individual filespecs passed to :Drop, you can hook in a processor function that takes a single filespec (or file glob), and returns this changed or unchanged: